hammzat/HarmonyCustomGenerator/README.md

   Supported format: `.prefab`
   Name format: `monument_original_path.prefab` (e.g. `fishing_village_c.prefab`)
   Requirements:
     - Monument size should match the vanilla
     - Ensure proper terrain alignment in the prefab

-> Note: Make sure your custom monuments are properly tested before using them on server!
+> Note: Make sure your custom monuments and whole map are properly tested before using them on server!

 Configure all features at `HarmonyConfig/CustomGeneratorCFG.json`